sebasvil20/TalksUpAPI/README.md

 * `GET /ping`: a healthcheck service provided for health checking purpose
 * `POST /users`: create new user

-Try the URL `http://localhost:8080/healthcheck` in a browser, and you should see something like `"PONG"` displayed.
+Try the URL `http://localhost:8080/ping` in a browser, and you should see something like `"PONG"` displayed.

-To use the starter kit as a starting point of a real project whose package name is `github.com/abc/xyz`, do a global replacement of the string `github.com/qiangxue/go-rest-api` in all of project files with the string `github.com/abc/xyz`.

 ## Project Layout

-The starter kit uses the following project layout:
+The TalksUpAPI uses the following project layout:

 ```
 .